marekzajac97/bf2-blender/docs/BF2.md

 NOTE: A common misconception with BundledMesh materials is that you are required to have `Alpha` or `Alpha_Test` in your technique in order for `Alpha Blending` or `Alpha Testing` render states to work, but this is not true (it's just a quirk specific to the 3ds max mesh exporter).

 ### SkinnedMesh
 SkinnedMesh materials may use up to two texture maps: `Color` and `Normal`.
-The material may use either tangent space or object space normal maps with the latter one being more common (the engine differentiates them by `_b` or `_b_os` suffix).
+The material may use either tangent space or object space normal maps with the latter one being more common.
 The gloss map is always embedded in the alpha channel of the `Normal` map.

 The following techniques are known to be supported by SkinnedMesh shader:
 - `Tangent` - must be defined if the material uses tangent space normal maps